Yelp/pyleus/docs/source/yaml.rst

 Topology definition YAML syntax
 ===============================

-Options whose default is not specified in this page should be intended to use the `default`_ of the correspondent `Apache Storm configuration option`_.
+Options whose default is not specified on this page use the same `default`_ as the corresponding `Apache Storm configuration option`_.

 Topology level options
 ----------------------